There’s never been a better time to master the art of telecommuting and that includes taking care of your health while working from home (WFH).

 Creating a new routine starts with a schedule.
 Take some moments to plan a simple schedule that includes time for:

 Make your schedule as consistent as possible.
 Sleeping and waking times should be regular.
 Exercising, too.
-Check out our schedule of easy-to-follow workout videos - with workouts uploaded at 8am, 12.30pm and 6.30pm daily, you'll definitely find one you enjoy!
+Check out our recommended workout routines - you'll definitely find one you enjoy!

 Also, carve out family time and work time clearly.
 This will help you to “switch off” from work and vice-versa.
-Slot in time for relaxing and socializing, too, to give your mental health little boosters from time to time.
+Slot in time for relaxing and socialising, too, to give your mental well-being a little boost from time to time.

-Having a routine makes us more efficient and creates structure in our lives, helping us to get more comfortable and familiar with what we have to do each day, especially in this time where there is a lot of uncertainty.
+Having a routine makes us more efficient and creates structure in our lives, helping us to get more comfortable and familiar with what we have to do each day.

 Working from home gives you the opportunity to work out from home too.
 Now that you don’t have to commute, you’ve got a couple of extra hours every day to do some solid regular sessions at home!